NĀ PO'E HANA NO'EAU A NĀ KUMU 'IKE

 Our resident artist program is about reciprocity.
 Waimea Valley provides local teachers, artists, and knowledge keepers with a space to showcase their work.
 In turn, they share their profound knowledge with all who visit the Valley.
 Visit each artisan to gain a unique skill, learn about Hawaiian history and culture, and take home a treasure to remember what you have learned.

-We are looking for lei makers and hale builders
+We are currently looking for lei makers and hale builders.

 Bobby Crisostomo